 What you will be eating:

-- You will be drinking liquids at first.
+- You will be on a liquid diet at first.
 Then you may eat soft foods for the first 4 to 8 weeks after surgery.
 A soft diet contains only foods that are mushy and do not need much chewing.

-- When you are back to a normal diet, do not eat steak and other dense meats because they may be hard to swallow.
+- When you are back to a normal diet, be careful eating steak and other dense meats because they may be hard to swallow.
+Cut them into very small pieces and chew them well.

 Drink fluids 30 minutes after you eat solid food.
 Take 30 to 60 minutes to finish a drink.